yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2022/index.md

 Let's give a proper explanation.
 Nintendo Switch games bundle their own individual GPU driver with each game.
-This is done to inrease compatibility, you don't need to update every console in the world if a driver version has an issue.
+This is done to increase compatibility, you don't need to update every console in the world if a driver version has an issue.

 For unknown reasons, either the `Hovercraft` emulator or the bundled GPU driver reports Vertex Buffers that are simply too big, especially when compared to what the game actually uses.
 It could be an issue in the included emulator, or just a driver bug, we can't know, but we need to work around this problem.